vdnamliv/Attack-Surface-Management-tool/README.md

 - Combines results of subdomains and opening ports from all tools to terminal or a single file

 ## Installation:
-1. Install python and git (if not already)
+1. Install python, go and git (if not already)
 ```
 sudo apt update
 sudo apt install python3 python3-pip -y
+sudo apt install golang-go
 sudo apt install git
 ```
 2. Install tool and run the setup.sh: